 I have enjoyed a diverse career including architectural practice, CAD, marketing, consulting and strategy.
 Nothing has given me greater pleasure than design and engagement with the world in which we live.

-I bring a synthesis of strategic thinking, compassionate humanism, and a passion for design to my design work.
+I bring a synthesis of strategic thinking, compassionate humanism, and a love of design to my architectural work.
 My goal is to practice architecture with competency, humanity and flair.
 Architecture is delightfully multidisciplinary—both a pleasure and a challenge.
 It is also a constant part of our human experience, for good or for ill.

 Let it be for good.